kiwiirc/webircgateway/README.md

 ### Configuration location
 By default the configuration file is looked for in the current directly, ./config.conf.
 Use the --config parameter to specify a different location.

-You may also use a shell command to load your config by prefixing the config option with "$ " like so: --config="$ curl http://example.com/config.conf".
+You may also use a shell command to load your config by prefixing the config option with `$` like so: `--config="$ curl http://example.com/config.conf"`.
 Great if you want to remotely include a config file or load it from a service like etcd.

 Note: All filenames within the configuration file are relative to the configuration file itself unless the filename starts with "/" which makes it an absolute path.